-A deed of separation is not a Court document, and cannot be filed in Court.
-Signing a deed of separation does not mean that parties will be “automatically divorced” in the future either.
-There are a number of practical reasons why a couple may wish to have a deed of separation:
+It’s important to note that a deed of separation is not a court document and cannot be filed in court.
+Signing a deed of separation does not automatically result in a divorce in the future.
+However, there are several practical reasons why a couple may choose to have a deed of separation.

 Call us: +65 9614 5747